shader-slang/shader-slang.github.io/_posts/2026-08-28-siggraph-2026-roundup.md

 human_date: "August 28, 2026"
 ---

 Recordings and materials from our SIGGRAPH 2026 sessions are now available!
-Whether you missed the conference or want to revisit the content, you can find everything below — from our courses and Birds of a Feather to the High-Performance Graphics talk that kicked off the week.
+Whether you missed the conference or want to revisit the content, you can find everything below — from our courses and Birds of a Feather (BOF) sessions to the High-Performance Graphics talk that kicked off the week.

 ### High-Performance Graphics 2026: neural.slang